allegro/blog/_posts/2021-01-26-state-machines-made-easy-in-dotnet.md

 }
 ```

-All of the remaining states will be defined similarly to `Created` state.
+All of the remaining states are defined similarly to `Created` state.
 Those states are:

 - `Paid`,